ryantran2165/cmpe256-project/README.md

 ## Recreating Results

+*note: you will need to have the correct datasets already downloaded and processed*

 To recreate the results of the Matrix Factorization and Neural Collaborative Filtering Ensemble, run the notebook https://github.com/ryantran2165/cmpe256-project/blob/main/ensemble_svd_neucf.ipynb

+To recreate the results of the genre-based KNN methods, run the notebook https://github.com/ryantran2165/cmpe256-project/blob/main/genre.ipynb

+To recreate the results of the Stacked Ensemble, run the notebook https://github.com/ryantran2165/cmpe256-project/blob/main/svd.ipynb followed by https://github.com/ryantran2165/cmpe256-project/blob/main/stacking.ipynb